jlevy/lft/lft.md

     learn more quickly in the process of exploring solutions.
     Engineering is exploration.
     And exploration is directly powered by learning.
-    This is the real reason for the classic startup advice to ship fast and iterate.
+    This is the real reason for the classic startup advice to ship fast and iterate.[^leanstartup]

 [^nosilverbullet]: Frederick P. Brooks, [*No Silver Bullet—Essence and Accident in
     Software